How to Remove Rust Stains

 2. Baking Soda and Laundry Detergent Mix

-A homemade rust stain remover of laundry detergent and baking soda is handy in removing rust stains from clothes.
+A homemade rust stain remover made from laundry detergent and baking soda is handy for removing rust stains from clothes.
 Start by brushing off any excess rust from the fabric surface.

-Mix 3 tablespoons of baking soda into a gallon of cold water, then add a capful of laundry detergent and mix all together.
-Apply the solution directly onto the stain.
-Let it sit for at least 30 minutes.
+Mix 3 tablespoons of baking soda into a gallon of cold water, then add a capful of laundry detergent and mix well.
+Apply the solution directly to the stain and let it sit for at least 30 minutes.

 Without rinsing the detergent solution, place the stained garment in the washing machine and wash as usual in the warmest laundry temperature safe for the fabric.